If you’re shopping for a vehicle with staying power, new or used, buy a sport utility vehicle.

-The top seven of 10 vehicles on the list of those most likely to reach 200,000 or more are SUVs, based on research by iSeeCars.com, and four of those are General Motors products.
+The top seven of 10 vehicles on the list of the longest-lasting vehicles most likely to reach 200,000 or more are SUVs, based on research by iSeeCars.com, and four of those are General Motors products.
 Toyota Motor Corp. also captured four of the top-10 spots with two SUVs, a pickup and a car.

 “Five of the seven SUVs on the list are made by domestic automakers, which demonstrates the durability of American SUVs,” said Phong Ly, iSeeCars CEO.

 The top models and percentage of vehicles over 200,000 miles are:

 - Ford Expedition, 5.4 percent

 - Chevrolet Suburban, 5.2 percent

 - Toyota 4Runner 4.2 percent

 - GMC Yukon, 2.8 percent

 The remaining top-10 vehicles are a truck, the Toyota Tacoma, 2.6 percent, at No. 8; a car, the Toyota Avalon, 2.4 percent, at No. 9, and a minivan, the Honda Odyssey, 2.4 percent, at No. 10.
 The average for all models included in the research was 1.2 percent, according to iSeeCars.